UCANR-IGIS/degree-day-challenge/README.md

 In practice, one computes degree days using hourly temperature data.
 In the event that hourly data are not available, one can also estimate degree days based on the daily minimum and maximum temperature.
+Several different forumula have been developed to estimate degree days from daily min and max temperature.